Spider-Man vs the Kingpin

 Your web shooters play a big role in the game in a number of ways.
 Webbing is for both travel and offense.
 The webs will cover bad guys and machinery in a few hits and cost next to nothing.
 You can expend a decent chunk to create a shield but honestly I never found it useful.
 The real star is web swinging.
 The developers nailed it better than any other Spider-Man game from that era.
 From the momentum to its arc it feels incredibly satisfying and most levels allow you to employ it to your heart’s content.

-It wouldn’t be a Spider-Man title if you didn’t have to manage web fluid.
-And in another cool move they’ve incorporated Parker’s job into the mix.
+It would not be a Spider-Man title if you did not have to manage web fluid.
+And in another cool move they have incorporated Parker’s job into the mix.
 At any time you can take a picture to sell to the Daily Bugle.
 These can be of anything with each assigned a dollar value.
 The more exciting the photo (such as the bosses) the more money you’ll earn to buy web fluid.
-Web fluid is a finite resource and while the game does its best it is possible to end up screwed toward the end if you aren’t careful.
+Web fluid is a finite resource and while the game does its best it is possible to end up screwed toward the end if you are not careful.

-Spider-Man vs the Kingpin is broken down into stages but the overall game is governed by a 24-hour clock.
+Spider-Man vs the Kingpin is broken down into stages but a 24-hour clock governs the overall game.
 That time limit is extremely generous considering how short the game is.
 Any time you continue it costs two hours which is significant.
-You also have the option to return home to restore health at any time, but its speeds up the clock.
+You also have the option to return home to restore health at any time but it speeds up the clock.
 Managing these two is key to stopping the Kingpin.
 There is one last trick the game plays which is messed up.
 After a boss rush you have to enter the keys in the right order to stop the bomb.
 You have little clue to this, and one wrong move is an automatic game over.
 It is cheap and not fair in my opinion.

 In Closing